uikit/uikit-site/docs/pages/dropdown.md

 ### Events

-These events will be triggered on elements with this component attached.
+The following events will be triggered on elements with this component attached:

 | Name | Description |
 | --- | --- |